English National Curriculum - Science

 Mission Objectives

-Understand what a control test is and suggest variables to compare
+Understand what a fair test is and which variables need to be controlled in an experiment

 Rocket Words Quiz